Otford Circular via Shoreham walk

-- Ss Peter and Paul, Shoreham has many interesting features, all described in an informative Visitor's Guide.
+- Ss Peter and Paul, Shoreham dates from Norman times and has many interesting features, all described in an informative Visitor's Guide.
 They include an outstanding wooden rood screen spanning the width of the building and some fine stained glass windows, including one by the Pre-Raphaelite artist Burne-Jones.

 - The Kings Arms still has its ostler box, a shelter at the front of the pub for the person who used to attend to horses at coaching inns.